How Content Decisions Are Made

 Editorial Independence

-Editorial decisions are made independently of affiliate relationships or compensation structures.
+Editorial decisions are made independently of affiliate relationships, compensation structures, or referral opportunities.

 Scope & Boundaries